Table of content

 Meaning of synthesis

 Synthesis is a word derived from the Greek: Syn-thesis, which corresponds to: composition.
 The basic principal of synthesis is already seen in its simplest form, in inorganic material and is evident from the difference to be found between chemical mixtures and chemical combinations.
 In mixtures two different chemical substances are in contact with each other, but no matter how much they are mixed and blended together they do not form anything new.
 A mixture is a simple sum of the properties of the single elements.
-A typical example: air, a mixture of oxygen, carbon dioxide and water vapour (except for a few other trace elements).
+A typical example: air, a mixture of oxygen, nitrogen and water vapour (except for a few other trace elements).
 Every one of these elements is free and easily isolated.
-Therefore when we breathe, we can retain the oxygen and expel the carbon dioxide.
-On the other hand, the water vapour is formed in the air by evaporation and leaves it by condensation independently from the oxygen and carbon dioxide.
+Therefore when we breathe, we can retain the oxygen and expel the nitrogen.
+On the other hand, the water vapour is formed in the air by evaporation and leaves it by condensation independently from the oxygen and nitrogen.

 There is another interesting fact that also has a suggestive analogy in the field of the psyche.
 Often it is not enough to put the two chemical substances in contact: it is necessary to light a fire, or even a spark (there are elements in us that have existed for years, inert side by side, but a spark is enough to cause them to combine).